-There are 61, non-streamng, events that can trigger actions.
+There are 36 (non-streaming) events that can trigger actions.

-Twenty-nine are permutations of low-meter conditions.
+The first 14 are permutations of low-meter conditions.
 You can react to low conditions on one or two channels, or you can react to the return of normal readings on those same channels.
-For multiple triggers, the channels may be grouped in pairs, Ch1 & CH2, and Ch4/5 (Audio).

-Similar to low meter detection, overload detection indicates when the values are too high on a channel.
+Similar to low meter detection, overload detection indicates when too much voltage is present on a channel.